belljustin/cps-client-python/README.md

   --help  Show this message and exit.

 Commands:
-  configuration-get           Get global CPS configuration transfer-create-blockchain  Create transfers from a wallet to blockchain... transfer-create-wallet      Create transfers from a wallet to another... transfer-get                Get info about transfers.
+  configuration-get           Get global CPS configuration. subscription-create         Create a subscription. subscription-delete         Delete a subscription. subscriptions-get           Get a collection of subscriptions. transfer-create-blockchain  Create transfers from a wallet to blockchain... transfer-create-wallet      Create transfers from a wallet to another... transfer-get                Get info about transfers.